GeorgeOrfanidis/GeorgeOrfanidis.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://www.fau.edu/engineering/research/c2a2/'>FAU Center for Connected Autonomy and Artificial Intelligence</a> & <a href='https://www.fau.edu/isense/'>I-SENSE</a>.
+subtitle: Ph.D.
+Candidate at <a href='https://www.fau.edu/engineering/research/c2a2/'>FAU Center for Connected Autonomy and Artificial Intelligence</a> & <a href='https://www.fau.edu/isense/'>I-SENSE</a>.
 Dept. of Electrical Engineering and Computer Science, Florida Atlantic University, Boca Raton, FL 33431, USA

 profile:
   align: right